LOCAL ELECTIONS

 Recommended candidate listed belowDave Larson (N/A)

-The Washington State Republican party has recommended Dave Larson for the Washington State supreme court.
+The Washington State Republican party and San Juan County Republican Party have recommended Dave Larson for the Washington State supreme court.
 He is a upstanding judge that will be a great voice for us all.

 🌲San Juan County Wide Offices